 Modifying movement for children with disability

-Movement patterns can be challenging at the best of times but understanding how to modify things to suit your child best will have a significant impact on their growth and development.
+Movement patterns can be challenging at the best of times.
+Understanding how to modify activities to suit your child will have a significant impact on their growth and development.

-Like any child, your child is unique in their personality, their interests and their capabilities.
-Allowing your child some creative freedom to modify the movement based on their capabilities and skill level will allow for more enjoyment, engagement and progression.
+Every child is unique in their personality, their interests and their capabilities.
+Allowing your child some creative freedom to modify movement based in a way that feels comfortable and enjoyable to them.
+The goal with movement is to keep it fun.

-• dropping to the knees to add less weight to the shoulders and chest
+• dropping to the knees to reduce weight on shoulders and chest

 • reducing the range of motion by not dropping the chest down so far

-• using the couch or a wall to complete push-ups to shift some of the weight to the lower body.
+• using a couch or wall to complete push-ups to shift some of the weight to the lower body.

 See the CHANGE IT Principle for more information on how to modify sports to encourage more involvement and active play for your child.